aemann01/domhain/2022-HIV_oral_microbiome/README.md

 # HIV and the oral microbiome

 This repository describes the analysis performed in the paper *Mann et al. 2023.
 The impact of HIV on the oral microbiome of children living in sub-Saharan Africa using a rpoC gene-fragment metataxonomic approach.
-Microbiology Spectrum*
+Microbiology Spectrum*.
+Associated data for this project is deposited in the European Nucleotide Archive under accession number [PRJEB60354](https://www.ebi.ac.uk/ena/browser/view/PRJEB60354)

 [![DOI](https://zenodo.org/badge/457036815.svg)](https://zenodo.org/badge/latestdoi/457036815)